Emergency Fund: Why You Need It and How To Build One

 Your emergency fund should be reserved for essential expenses and true emergencies, such as medical bills, home repairs or living expenses during a job loss.
 It’s not for discretionary spending or planned expenses.

 Not adjusting your savings goal.
-As your financial situation changes, so should your emergency fund goal.
-A growing family or a new home might require you to increase your savings.
+As your financial situation changes, so should your emergency fund goals.
+A growing family, or a new home, might require you to increase your savings.

 What Experts Say